klen/inirama/README.rst

 |logo| Inirama
 ##############

+.. _description:

 Inirama -- Simplest parser for INI files.
+Useful for project integration, one file and interface is pretty nice.

 Features: